dhcchh/Team-xgboosted---SMU-BIA-Datathon-2025/README.md

 ### B. Set Up the Environment
 1. Create and Activate a Virtual Environment (Optional, but recommended) It’s good practice to use a virtual environment to avoid dependency conflicts.
-Enter the following commands in your machine's command terminal.
+Enter the following commands in your machine's terminal.
 ```
 python -m venv venv
 source venv/bin/activate  # For Mac/Linux